mowoe/classification/README.md

 # classification
-The somplest implementation of machine learning True/False classification
+The simplest implementation of machine learning True/False classification